Validating database results when refactoring legacy code

-This post talks about some data-hashing techiques I employed w/ SQL Server to help validate database results in the absense of automated (unit) tests.
+Data-hashing techiques that can be used to validate database results in the absense of automated (unit) tests when refactoring.

 There was nothing particularly complicated about the calculation (no multiple scenarios, no Monte-Carlo or anything like that) yet it was taking hours (10 hours for 30 contracts over 6 months).
 That’s truely shocking by anyone’s standards.